StackVista/stackstate-docs/use/metrics/open-metrics.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # OpenMetrics

 ## Overview

-StackState Agent V2 can be configured to retrieve metrics from an OpenMetrics endpoint and push these to StackState.
+Rancher Observability Agent V2 can be configured to retrieve metrics from an OpenMetrics endpoint and push these to Rancher Observability.

 ## Setup